dell/csm-docs/content/docs/replication/uninstall.md

 This script will automatically detect how current version is installed (with repctl or with helm) and use correct method to delete it.

-You can also manually uninstall replication controller using method that depends on how you installed replication controller
+You can also manually uninstall replication controller using method that depends on how you installed replication controller.

 If replication controller was installed using `helm` use this command:
 ```shell